 photo: Stephanie McCabe via Unsplash

 Evanston: Fourth of July Celebration

-This blast began in 1922 and this year’s theme is Evanston’s Heroes are America’s Heroes: Our First Responders.
-An all-volunteer committee organizes a day of July 4th fun, starting with outdoor games at several local playgrounds (think three-legged races, pie eating contests, water balloon tosses and more).
-Afterward, join the kids’ fun run at Ackerman Park before the parade kicks off at 2 p.m.
-Then the party moves to Clark Street Beach for a lakefront concert followed by fireworks.
+This blast began in 1922 and An all-volunteer committee organizes a day of July 4th fun, starting with outdoor games at several local playgrounds (think three-legged races, pie-eating contests, water balloon tosses and more).
+Afterward, join in on a kids half-mile fun run at Ackerman Park before the parade kicks off.
+Then, the party moves to Clark Street Beach for a lakefront concert followed by fireworks.

 Oak Forest: Oak Fest

-For 30 years, Oak Forest residents have gathered over 4th of July weekend to celebrate independence.
+For over 30 years, Oak Forest residents have gathered over the 4th of July weekend to celebrate independence.
 The fun includes bingo, carnival rides and fireworks.
-Come back on Saturday, July 2 (3 p.m.-6 p.m.) for Family Fun Day which features performances by children’s groups, a watermelon eating contest, a beanbag contest and live entertainment.
+Return on Saturday, July 6 (3 p.m.-6 p.m.) for community day events.

 Glen Ellyn: Fourth of July Celebration